curl/curl/docs/CHECKSRC.md

 `-W[file]` skip that file and exclude it from being checked.
 Helpful when, for example, one of the files is generated.

-`-D[dir]` directory name to prepend to file names when accessing them.
+`-D[dir]` directory name to prepend to filenames when accessing them.

 `-h` shows the help output, that also lists all recognized warnings